OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 When an item with open source software is delivered to another party, information related to all included open source must be provided.
 The following staff are required to know the proper procedures to follow when acquiring and distributing open source:

 - Developers and engineers: In addition to software developers, hardware engineers are deeply involved in developing device driver software, board support packages (BSP) and software development kits (SDKs) for their hardware.
-- Procurement personnel: open source may be included in deliverables from the supply chain, such as software, hardware modules, SoCs, semiconductor products, and products designed and developed by ODM/OEM manufacturers.
+- Procurement personnel: Open source may be included in deliverables from the supply chain, such as software, hardware modules, SoCs, semiconductor products, and products designed and developed by ODM/OEM manufacturers.
 - Sales personnel: Sales personnel are required to understand the reasons that customers need the open source-related information, including copyright and license information.
-- Quality assurance personnel: open source that is included in a product may affect its quality or introduce bugs.
+- Quality assurance personnel: Open source that is included in a product may affect its quality or introduce bugs.
 QA personnel need to be aware of such issues.
 - Legal/Intellectual Property personnel: Legal and intellectual property personnel are required to know the laws, legal precedents, and legal remedies that relate to open source license interpretation and adherence.
 - Executives and managers: Executives and managers develop strategy around using, contributing to, and distributing Open Source; build teams to promote open source usage; and oversee open source processes, and investment in required software tools.
+- Security Personnel: Open source that is included in a product may be referenced in published security disclosures.
+Security personnel need to know the included open source that they can track exposure to any existing or newly-discovered vulnerabilies.

 *ODM: Original Design Manufacturer OEM: Original Equipment Manufacturer